chef/chef-web-docs/chef_master/source/workflow.rst

 Components
 =====================================================
-The following diagram shows the servers that are involved in a Chef Automate installation.
+The following diagram shows the servers that are involved in a Workflow installation.

 .. image:: ../../images/automate_architecture_workflow.svg
    :width: 600px